-During CSG construction period (2011 - 2014): Traffic offences rose sharply from 2012, passing the state average; these offences nearly doubled between 2010 and 2014.
+During CSG construction period (2011 - 2014):

+Traffic offences rose sharply from 2012, passing the state average; these offences nearly doubled between 2010 and 2014.
 Crimes against the person spiked between 2010 and 2012, but overall crime rates remained low compared to Queensland.
 Good order and theft offences also increased from 2010.
 Drugs offences remained very low during the construction period until a spike in 2014.

-Since CSG construction period (2015 - 2017): In 2014, drug offences in Chinchilla were similar to the Queensland rate.
-Since then, local drugs offences have risen steeply to almost double the Queensland rate in 2016.
-Good order offences and other theft (excl. unlawful entry) also showed a significant increase.
-However, 2017 saw a decline in all offence types tracked in this report.
+Since CSG construction period (2015 - 2018): In 2014, drug offences in Chinchilla were similar to the Queensland rate.
+Since then, local drugs offences have risen steeply to double the Queensland rate in 2018.
+Good order offences and other theft (excl. unlawful entry) also showed a significant increase, but have declined from a peak in 2016.
+Traffic offences also remain approximately twice as high as the Queensland benchmark.